All Products

 data-mode: metrics

-Best practices for applications deployed in ACK clusters
+Best practices for applications in ACK clusters

-1. Make preparations in Managed Service for Prometheus
+Step 1: Prepare Managed Service for Prometheus

-• Cluster with Prometheus monitoring enabled
+• Prometheus monitoring is enabled for the cluster

-• Cluster without Prometheus monitoring enabled
+• Prometheus monitoring is not enabled for the cluster

-2. Deploy the Collector in SideCar mode
+Step 2: Deploy the Collector in sidecar mode

-Prometheus exporter mode
+Prometheus Exporter mode

 Note

-Deployment configuration reference
+Deployment configuration example

 # Kubernetes Deployment example